Wing IV

 Arthur Andersen

-Overreach One of the world's five great accounting firms, destroyed by shredding documents for a single client named Enron.
+Overreach One of the world's five great accounting firms, convicted of obstruction of justice in 2002 for shredding documents for a single client named Enron.

 2002 CE b.
 1913 CE · 89 years